ELEVATE-Project/documents/src/docusaurus/docs/notifications.md

 * When an organization administrator assigns them the role of a mentor.
 * When they sign up on <PartialExample mentored />.
-* On upcoming sessions that they have created.
 * When a session manager:
     * Assigns them a Public or Private session.
     * Updates the session details.
 Mentors will receive email notifications containing the revised session details.
     * Cancels the session.
+* To remind them to host their upcoming sessions.
 * When the request to delete their account is accepted.

 Mentees will receive email notifications: